-A Public Customer has an order to buy 100 calls at a volatility level of 35.
-The order then generates a child order resulting in a 1.00 bid for 100 options which is sent to exchange A. After the underlying stock price ticks up 2 cents the child order is then adjusted to reflect a 35 level volatility which in this case (50 delta) results in a 1.01 bid sent to Exchange A replacing the current 1.00 bid.
+A Priority Customer has an order to buy 100 calls at a volatility level of 35.
+The order then generates a child order resulting in a 1.00 bid for 100 options which is sent to Exchange A. After the underlying stock price ticks up 2 cents the child order is then adjusted to reflect a 35 level volatility which in this case (50 delta) results in a 1.01 bid sent to Exchange A replacing the current 1.00 bid.

 In determining the number of orders that attribute to the 390 order count, in this case, because the child order is being canceled and replaced in the "same series" this would only count as one (1) order for purposes of Professional designation calculation.
 Example #2:

-See NYSE Arca, Inc.'s and NYSE MKT LLC's Joint Regulatory Bulletin (RBO-15-03 and RBO-15-06, respectively) dated September 9, 2015; CBOE's Regulatory Circulator (RG10-126) dated December 1, 2010; and the International Securities Exchange LLC's Regulatory Information Circular (2009-179) dated June 23, 2009.

-SR-BX-2016-035 Page 25 of 35

-A Public Customer has an order to buy 20k Vega at a 35 volatility level in symbol XYZ.
+A Priority Customer has an order to buy 20k Vega at a 35 volatility level in symbol XYZ.
 The order then generates 50 child orders across different strikes.

+See International Securities Exchange LLC's Regulatory Information Circular (2009-179) dated June 23, 2009.

+NASDAQ BX, Inc, and NASDAQ Options Market LLC have similar rules in place for computing Professional orders.
+See BX Rules at Chapter I, Section 1(49).
+See NOM Rules at Chapter I, Section 1(48).

 Throughout the day those 50 orders are adjusted as the stock moves resulting in the replacement of child orders to the tune of 5 times per order (50 x 5 cancels) resulting in 250 total orders generated to Exchange A.

 In determining the number of orders that attribute to the 390 order count, in this case, because the child orders generated are across multiple series it would be necessary to count all 250 orders

 In addition to the above examples, the Exchange provides the below chart to demonstrate the manner in which it will count orders.

 Single Strike Activity

-Public Customer order posted to 1 SRO Order Book

-Public Customer order posted to Multiple SRO Order Books
+Priority Customer Order posted to 1 SRO order Book Priority Customer Order posted to Multiple SRO order Books simultaneously Cancel/Replace Activity Cancel/Replace Activity tracking BBO or NBBO

-simultaneously

-Cancel / Replace Activity

-Cancel / Replace Activity tracking NBBO

-Singular Multiple

-X

-X

-X

-X

 Singular - counts as a single order towards the 390 count

 Multiple - each order applies towards the 390 count

-The Exchange proposes to implement this rule on July 1, 2016 to provide market participants with advance notice for their quarterly calculations.
-The Exchange will issue an Options Trader Alert in advance to inform market participants of such date.
+The Exchange proposes to implement this rule on October 3, 2016 to provide market participants with advance notice for their quarterly calculations.
+The Exchange will issue a Market Information Circular in advance to inform market participants of such date.

-SR-BX-2016-035 Page 26 of 35

 2. Statutory Basis

-The Exchange believes that its proposal is consistent with Section 6(b) of the Act11 in general, and furthers the objectives of Section 6(b)(5) of the Act12 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest, by promoting the consistent application of its rules by further defining the manner in which the Exchange will compute the number of orders in listed options per day on average during a calendar month for its own beneficial account(s) for purposes of determining the Professional designation.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act11 in general, and furthers the objectives of Section 6(b)(5) of the Act12 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general to protect investors and the public interest, by promoting the consistent application of its rules by further defining the manner in which the Exchange will compute the number of orders in listed options per day on average during a calendar month for its own beneficial account(s) for purposes of determining the Professional Order designation.
 Furthermore, the Exchange believes that specifying the manner in which the 390 threshold will be calculated within its Rules will provide members with certainty and provide them with insight as they conduct their own quarterly reviews for purposes of designating orders.

-The Exchange believes that counting all orders toward the number of orders, regardless of the options exchange to which the order was routed, will promote the consistent application of its rules by making clear that all order types shall be counted as well as all orders for the purpose of determining whether the definition of Professional has been met.

-Cancel and Replace

-With respect to determining the Professional designation, a cancel and replace order that replaces a prior order shall be counted as a second order.
-An order that is filled partially or in its entirety or is a replacement order that is automatically canceled or reduced by the

 15 U.S.C.
 78f(b).